Erin Gruwell Speaker Biography

 PBS Documentary

-PBS will be released a documentary about the Freedom Writers, produced by Don Hanh (The Lion King, Maleficent, Beauty and the Beast) in the fall of 2018, in celebration of the 20th anniversary of the Freedom Writers’ graduation date.
+PBS released a documentary about the Freedom Writers, produced by Don Hanh (The Lion King, Maleficent, Beauty and the Beast) in the fall of 2018, in celebration of the 20th anniversary of the Freedom Writers’ graduation date.

 Freedom Writers Foundation